|Cash Back Rating:||4.3 / 5|

 Depending on what’s included in a quarterly bonus category, it may be very difficult to reach the Freedom Flex card’s 5% cash back spending cap of $1,500.
 For example, most cardholders would struggle to spend $1,500 in three months on select streaming services or gas station purchases.
 If that winds up being the case, you’ll be stuck with a great rewards rate on purchases you don’t make frequently for three months, severely limiting the card’s cash back potential and overall appeal.

-The card’s $1,500 quarterly spending cap may also hold you back in other categories, such as grocery store purchases (after the first-year bonus rate wears off).
+The card’s $1,500 quarterly spending cap may also hold you back in other categories, such as grocery store purchases.
 This is an example of a category in which you may exceed the $1,500 quarterly spending limit, at which point you’ll be limited to earning just 1% back on those purchases.
 If you were to opt instead for a card that offers slightly a slightly lower – but consistent – cash back rate, you may find that you’d earn more over the course of a year than you would with the Freedom Flex.

 For cardholders who would rather earn simple, consistent rewards, having to plan out spending ahead of time based on an ever-changing cash back calendar may be a deal-breaker.
 In that case, a card that sticks to bonus cash back in specific spending categories relevant to you or a flat-rate cash back card may be a better fit.